jiaweihuang22/cse15l-lab-reports/Lab1.md

 ![Image](ServerStatus.png)

-**Trying Some Commands**
+# **Trying Some Commands**
-Step 1: Open VS code and make sure the terminal is a Git Bash terminal Step 2: Try the following commands cd ~ cd ls -lat ls -a pwd
+1. Step 1: Open VS code and make sure the terminal is a Git Bash terminal
+2. Step 2: Try the following commands
+• cd ~
+change
+• cd ls -lat
+• ls -a
+• pwd
+  * PWD Display Your
-(Refer to the image below to check what would the output would be after some of the code above are type.)
+3. (Refer to the image below to check what would the output would be after some of the code above are type.)

 ![Image](Trycommand.png)